2010 V-League

-The 2010 V-League season was the 54th season of Vietnam's professional football league.
+The 2010 V-League season was the 27th season of Vietnam's national football league and the 10th as a professional league.

 The league and cup winners would enter the 2011 AFC Cup.

 The bottom side at the end of the season get relegated.
 The side that finishes 2ND from bottom enters an end of season play-off match against the 2nd Division's 2nd placed side.